-Wake on WAN lets you power on any machine — desktop, homelab rack, office workstation — from your phone, a shell, or a cron job.
-Sub-second wakes, live fleet state, zero router surgery.
+Wake on WAN lets you power on any machine — desktop, homelab rack, office workstation — from your phone, a browser tab, or a scheduled job.
+Live fleet state, zero router surgery.

 A tiny agent on your LAN.
 A control plane you talk to from anywhere.
 A magic packet that lands on your sleeping machine in under a second.

-One binary, any always-on device.
-Raspberry Pi, NAS, router — it sips <6 MB RAM and opens a single outbound connection to the control plane.
+One static Go binary on any always-on device — Raspberry Pi, NAS, router.
+It opens a single outbound connection to the control plane and waits.

 Phone, laptop, CI runner, shell script.
 Each client opens a persistent RPC channel to the control plane and subscribes to the hosts it cares about.